kadyepley/sqlalchemy-challenge/SurfsUp/README.md

 For the API for precipitation, I created a list for the preciptation data to be populated by the dictionary for both the dates and their precipitation data.
 After appending this list, I then returned a JSON representation of the dictionary using jsonify.

-For the Stations Page, I queried for the stations column in the Station table and used the list function to generated the list of tuples.
+For the Stations page, I queried for the stations column in the Station table and used the list function to generated the list of tuples.
 I then returned a JSON representation of the list using jsonify.

-The Tobs Page started with a query for the data where the data was more than or equal to the first date in the dataset defined previously.
-Similarly to the
+The Tobs page started with a query for the data where the data was more than or equal to the first date in the dataset defined previously.
+Similarly to the precipitation page, the data filtered for the past years dates would then be added to a list as appended dictionaries for the dates and the tobs columns.
+Using jsonify, I produced a JSON representation of the list.

+The last two pages would the Start Date and Start-End Range data pulls.
+I created the list for the data I waned to query for, the minimum, average, and maximum tobs.
+I then looped through this data to filter for the dates after the start date and to return this as a JSON representation.
+Using else, I then added the additional filter for a start date and end date, resulting in a JSON representation as well.